vuhuy/Swiki/README.md

 # Swiki

-**Swiki** is a [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) [extension](https://www.mediawiki.org/wiki/Extension:Swiki) that allows you to seamlessly embed [Swagger UI](https://github.com/swagger-api/swagger-ui) directly into your wiki pages using a simple `<swiki>` tag.
+**Swiki** is a [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) [extension](https://www.mediawiki.org/wiki/Extension:Swiki) that allows you to seamlessly embed [Swagger UI](https://github.com/swagger-api/swagger-ui) directly into your wiki pages using a simple `<swiki>` tag or through the [VisualEditor](https://www.mediawiki.org/wiki/VisualEditor).
 It includes a recent build of Swagger UI, providing full support for displaying your API documentation.

 You can load OpenAPI or Swagger specifications in several ways: by embedding inline JSON, uploading a specification, referencing dedicated wiki pages that contain the specification, or linking to an external specification URL.